 “Lancashire Heel and Toe Clog Steps” University of Birmingham, Cadbury Research Library Special Collections, 10 July 2014.
 Public dance workshop with Dr Caroline Radcliffe (coinciding with Cadbury Research Library Special Collections Exhibition “From Lancashire to China: A weaver’s tale.”
 Guild of Students Dance Studio, University of Birmingham.

 “Wilkie Collins’ ‘lost’ drama – The Lighthouse”.
 Ideas Lab Predictor Podcast August 2014.
-Dr Caroline Radcliffe disusses her recent edition of The Lighthouse with Lucy Vernall. https://audioboom.com/boos/2522584-wilkie-collins-lost-drama-the-lighthouse-dr-caroline-radcliffe
+Dr Caroline Radcliffe discusses her recent edition of The Lighthouse with Lucy Vernall.

 “Letters from Wilkie Collins to Steele MacKaye”, introduction and edited letters by Caroline Radcliffe, in The Collected Letters of Wilkie Collins: Addenda and Corrigenda (9) eds.
 William Baker, Andrew Gasson, Grham Law, & Paul Lewis.
 Wilkie Collins Society, December 2014.